Why Do The Golden Circle Iceland Self Drive Tour?

 The Golden Circle self drive route is not particularly complicated.
-Sights are well marked with, quite frankly, not a lot else to distract you along the way (except beautiful horses).
+Golden Circle Iceland stops are well marked along the way, and quite frankly, there is not a lot else to distract you (except beautiful Icelandic horses).
 The Golden Circle driving map below will give you an overview of the route.

 Golden Circle Self Drive Tour FAQs